 • Original passport: A copy will not be accepted; your passport must be valid for at least 6 months to enter and exit Peru.
 You'll also need to ensure that your passport has two blank pages for entry and exit stamps.

-• Valid Student ID is required only if you have booked the Inca Trail as a student.
-Student cards must be issued by the university (up to the age of 25), and should the following details: university information, personal information, student photo, and a valid date no later than December 31 of the year of travel.
+• Valid Student ID: This is required only if you have booked the Inca Trail as a student.
+Student cards must be issued by the university (up to the age of 25).
+They should have the following details: university information, personal information, a student photo, and a valid date no later than December 31 of the year of travel.

 What to put in the Daypack?

 Here's a list of items we recommend you keep in your backpack for your Machu Picchu Hike.
-Remember, you will be carrying this with you every day of the trek, so bring a good quality daypack that is light and comfortable.
+Remember, you will be carrying this with you every day of the trek, so bring a good-quality, light, and comfortable daypack.

-• Warm layers (fleece or long-sleeved tops); a layering system, consisting of a base layer, mid-layer of fleece or down, and a waterproof shell layer, is needed for hiking the Inca Trail hike.
+• Warm layers: A base layer, a mid-layer of fleece or down, and a waterproof shell layer.

-• Hand sanitizer: Carrying a small bottle with you throughout the day would be ideal.
+• Hand sanitizer: Carry a small bottle with you throughout the day .

 • Toilet paper: There are plenty of bathrooms along the Inca Trail; take toilet paper inside a plastic bag.

-• Personal medication includes prescription and over-the-counter medicines for common ailments such as headaches, stomachaches, and colds.
+• Personal first aid kit: For headaches, stomachaches, and colds.
 Take also band-aids and moleskin.

-• Camera, extra batteries: Note that the battery life of your electronic devices will be reduced at high altitudes.
-So, pack plenty of spare batteries for your camera, phone, and other devices.
+• Camera, extra batteries: The battery life of your electronic devices might be reduced at high altitudes.
+So, pack spare batteries or a power bank.

 • Extra money for souvenirs, drinks, and tips (small change helps pay for using the villagers' toilets on the first day).